 How to Relocate to the Netherlands from US

 U.S. citizens should know that a Friendship Treaty is in place between the Netherlands and the United States and it facilitates the manner in which American investors can start a business in a Dutch city.
 Receiving a residence permit in Netherlands for living and working in the country is facilitated under this treaty, provided that the U.S. investor satisfies the conditions for providing a minimum investment capital for the Dutch business (at least 4,500 euros).
-In case you are interested in obtaining the DAFT visa, our lawyers are at your disposal.

 |Visa requirement to enter Netherlands|| |

 No, for stays of up to 90 days

 Types of temporary residence permits for those who relocate to Netherlands from US